Space Invaders Part II: Reception

 Cash Box magazine liked the game's colorful graphics and additional gameplay mechanics, saying that it would "add to the enjoyment of the most avid and skilled players."
-New Computer Express magazine was lukewarm towards Prize Space Invaders for its high price point, although stated that its prize mechanic made this somewhat forgivable.
+New Computer Express magazine was indifferent towards Prize Space Invaders for its high price point, although stated that its prize mechanic made this somewhat forgivable.
 In a 1998 retrospective review, Allgame found Part II to be "barely a sequel" for it having very little differences from the original game, although liked its challenge and blocky graphics.
 Allgame also criticized it for becoming boring and tedious after prolonged play.
 Space Invaders creator Tomohiro Nishikado prefers it over the original, citing its variety in gameplay.

 Legacy

-While the gameplay was largely identical to the original Space Invaders, it added several new features.
-The high score limit was increased to 99,990 points, compared to the original's more conservative 9,990 limit, while also allowing the player to save their name as initials next to their high score.
+While gameplay was largely identical to the original, Space Invaders Part II added several features.
+The high score limit was increased to 99,990 points from the original's 9,990 limit.
+Players could save their name as initials next to their high score.
 It also introduced the use of brief comical intermission scenes between levels, where the last invader who gets shot limps off screen, a precursor to the cutscene breaks that later appeared in Pac-Man (1980).